course page main image

 What's covered in this course?

-In your first year of study, the focus is on developing traditional processes followed by experimental materials investigation, allowing you to enter the second year with a range of skills and the confidence to explore various optional topics, live and collaborative projects.
+In your first year of study, the focus is on developing traditional processes followed by experimental making and material investigation.
+This will allow you to enter the second year with a range of skills and the confidence to explore diverse approaches to the art of jewellery making, as well as select from various optional topics, placements, live and entrepreneurship projects.

-You and your peers final collections span the breadth of the discipline of contemporary jewellery and objects, often relating to broader art and design disciplines such as fashion, accessories, theatre, product design and fine art.
+You and your peers’ final collections span the breadth of the discipline of jewellery and objects, often relating to broader art and design disciplines, such as, fashion, accessories, theatre, tableware, product design and fine art.

 The School of Jewellery is internationally renowned, in the heart of Birmingham’s famous Jewellery Quarter.
 The historical facade of our Vittoria Street building conceals a contemporary environment including workshops, a specialist library, the Vittoria Gallery and exhibition space.